VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ## Lecture 9 - The Forensic Process

-* a.
-Acquisition: Search & Seize Devices – warrants; reasonable suspicion; ‘bag & tag’.
+1. Acquisition: Search & Seize Devices – warrants; reasonable suspicion; ‘bag & tag’.
-* b.
-Preservation: Provenance & Chain of Custody of Devices – e.g. ACPO 4 principles, making ‘bit-for-bit’ images of all media with write-blockers, and use of MD5 or SHA2 hashes.
+2. Preservation: Provenance & Chain of Custody of Devices – e.g. ACPO 4 principles, making ‘bit-for-bit’ images of all media with write-blockers, and use of MD5 or SHA2 hashes.
-* c.
-Searching: Extraction & Authentication of Evidence from Devices.
+3. Searching: Extraction & Authentication of Evidence from Devices.
-* d.
-Analysis of Evidence – what does the evidence signify?
+4. Analysis of Evidence – what does the evidence signify?
-* e.
-Evaluation of Evidence – how strong is the case?
+5. Evaluation of Evidence – how strong is the case?
-* f.
-Reporting, in forms and styles that (i) technical experts can validate; (ii) legal personnel and juries can understand.
+6. Reporting, in forms and styles that (i) technical experts can validate; (ii) legal personnel and juries can understand.

 USB devices can be masqueraded as everyday objects (lipstick) and may cause them to be overlooked during *search and seizure*.

+$$\text{Acquire} \rightarrow \text{Preserve} \rightarrow \text{Search} \rightarrow \text{Analyse} \rightarrow \text{Evaluate} \rightarrow \text{Report}$$

 ---